 The Southeast U.S. Continental Shelf Large Marine Ecosystem includes the Navy Cherry Point and Jacksonville Range Complexes, and the South Florida Ocean Measurement Facility Testing Range.
-See Figure 3.0-1 in Section 3.0 (Introduction) for the locations of these areas.
+See Figure 3.0-1 in Section 3.0 (Introduction) for the locations of these areas and Figure 3.0-5 for bathymetry in the Southeast region.